Perennial Garden Ideas That Come Back Every Year and Get More Beautiful Each Time

 Beginner Proof

-Starting out, mistakes are unavoidable, so I design with forgiveness in mind.
-I choose perennials that bounce back even when care isn’t perfect.
+Starting out, mistakes happen, so I design with forgiveness in mind.
+Tough perennials that bounce back, generous spacing, and plants that match the conditions.

 Full Look

-Empty gaps used to bother me until I stopped overplanting.
-I focus on mature size, not how plants look on planting day.
-When perennials grow into their space, fullness happens naturally.
+Empty gaps used to drive me crazy until I stopped overplanting.
+I focus on mature size, not how plants look the day I plant them.

 Soil Friendly